-During the Spring semester, we will cover: bounded linear operators on Hilbert space, spectral theory for bounded linear operators (compact and/or self-adjoint ones only), the Fourier transform, distributions, measure theory and $L^p$ spaces, Sobolev spaces.
+During the Spring semester, we will cover: Fourier series, bounded linear operators on Hilbert space, spectral theory for bounded linear operators (with a focus on compact and/or self-adjoint ones), the Fourier transform, distributions, measure theory and L^p spaces, Sobolev spaces.

-Disability: If you qualify for accommodations because of a disability, please submit to me a letter from Disability Services in a timely manner so that your needs may be addressed.
+Disability: If you qualify for accommodations because of a disability, please submit to your professor a letter from Disability Services in a timely manner (for exam accommodations provide your letter at least one week prior to the exam) so that your needs can be addressed.
 Disability Services determines accommodations based on documented disabilities.
-Contact: 303-492-8671, Willard 322, and www.Colorado.EDU/disabilityservices.
+Contact Disability Services at 303-492-8671 or by e-mail at dsinfo@colorado.edu.